 The decision to study or work abroad is one of the most important you will make.
-Not only is it a process of self-discovery but the international element it will add to your degree and career will stay with you for the rest of your life.
+Not only is it a process of self-discovery, but the international element that it will add to your degree and career will stay with you for the rest of your life.
 Study abroad is a once-in-a-lifetime opportunity.
 It is also an investment.
 The Erasmus+ ICM Programme offers generous funding for you to study abroad beyond Europe.

 One of the significant advantages of the Erasmus+ International Credit Mobility (ICM) Programme is the financial assistance it gives you to study abroad.